Last night's workout was a brutal one. By the title of this article, you can guess for yourself it was challenging to say the least.

 Adult language involved so please make sure NO kids are around.

-The lesson here: Strengthen your hamstrings and start squatting to full depth from day 1!
+The lesson here: Strengthen your hamstrings and start squatting to full depth from day one.

-We use back extensions & leg curls to add more volume for back and hamstring work.
+We use back extensions from 45 degrees as well as horizontal alone with leg curls to add more volume for back and hamstring work.
 If there is NO muscle in the posterior then you can NOT be strong in the posterior.
 It's perfectly OK to add some bodybuilding work for the hamstrings and lower back.

 In the Video below, I followed the Zercher squats with atlas stone lapping, which is a deadlift brought into the lap, essentially.
 These were done for 3 x 3 reps using a 260 lb atlas stone.